web-dom/stdwasm/README.md

 # Why create a new standard library?

-C is rife with historical code meant for a huge variety of architectures and system capabilities that make no sense for web assembly. `stdwasm` aims to create a standard library optimized for web assembly memory and no system capabilities.
-The hope to create an ecosystem of `stdwasm` libraries that make highly optimzied web assembly app easy to create.
-Dependencies should just work and work well.
+C standard libray with historical code meant for a variety of architectures and system capabilities that make no sense for the web.
+On the web, assuming a `println` is an archiac abstraction. stdwasm` aims to create a standard library optimized for web assembly memory and assume no system capabilities.
+If you want system capabilities, bring your own that actually reflect the system your web assembly runs in (such as [web-dom](https://github.com/web-dom/web-dom/) for DOM access)).
+The hope to create an ecosystem of `stdwasm` libraries that make highly optimzied web assembly that are easy to have work well together.

 # Testing
 ```C